 Saturday, January 31, 2009

-Can nephews and nieces inherit from their grandparents, unmarried uncles or aunts?
+Heirs and inheritance (Part 10): Can nephews and nieces inherit from their grandparents or from their unmarried uncles or aunts?

-A question that has been asked of me several times concerns the right of nephews and nieces to inherit from their deceased grandparents or unmarried uncles or aunts.
+I have been asked several times about the right of nephews and nieces to inherit from their deceased grandparents or unmarried uncles or aunts.
 For example, I received this inquiry several months ago:

 All of Rowena’s siblings, Josefa and the three deceased, have children.